 Giving the Final Shape

 After I knock back the dough, I flatten the dough with my palm.
 I fold two ends of the dough in the center and seam with my fingers.
-(I make these steps in my bowl as it is big enough but after knocking back you can place the dough on a lightly floured surface and work there.)
 Then I place the dough into the pan- that is greased with olive oil well-keeping the seam side down.

 I cover the pan with a plastic film for its final rise.
 It takes almost 40-45 minutes.